 We investigated a range of scenarios that were computationally feasible for this study.
-For both Marxan and prioritzr we created the following range of scenarios: i) vary conservation targets between 10 and 90% protection of features in 10% increments (9 variations), using ii) 10 – 72 species/features (5 variations) as targets, and iii) with spatial extents of 9,282, 37,128, and 148,510 planning units (3 variations), resulting in a total of 135 scenarios created (Table 1).
+For both Marxan and prioritzr we created the following range of scenarios: i) vary conservation targets between 10 and 90% protection of features in 10% increments (9 variations), using ii) 10 – 72 features (5 variations) as targets, and iii) with spatial extents of 9,282, 37,128, and 148,510 planning units (3 variations), resulting in a total of 135 scenarios created (Table 1).
 For Marxan, we also varied two additional parameters, i) the number of iterations ranged from 104 to 108 (5 variations) and ii) species penalty factors (SPF) of 1, 5, 25, and 125 were explored (4 variations, roughly spanning two orders of magnitude) for a total of 2,700 scenarios investigated in Marxan (Table 1).
+Exploring ranges of values for number of iterations and SPF are recommended for calibration of Marxan to increase Marxan’s ability to approximate the optimal solution (Ardron et al. 2010).
 As the processing time for the most complex problem in Marxan (90% target, 72 features, 148,510 planning units, 108 iterations) was >8 hours, we restricted the full range of scenarios to those mentioned above.
 The maximum number of planning units we used is within the range of previous studies using Marxan (e.g. Venter et al. 2014; Runge et al. 2016), although using more than 50,000 planning units with SA is discouraged without extensive parameter calibration, as near optimal solutions will be hard to find for problems of that size (Ardron et al. 2010).

 As systematic conservation planners often aim for spatially compact solutions to their problems, we also investigated a range of scenarios using a term called boundary length modified (BLM), which is used to improve the clustering and compactness of a solution (McDonnell et al. 2002).
 We randomly selected a 225 x 225 pixel region of the study area to generate a problem with 50, 625 planning units, the maximum recommended for Marxan.
 After initial calibration we set the number of features/species to 72, SPF to 25 and number of iterations for Marxan to 108.
 We varied targets between 10 and 90% protection of features in 10% increments, and used the following BLM values: 0.1; 1; 10; 100; 1,000 for a total of 45 scenarios.
+Both Marxan and prioritzr allow a user to specify BLM values as presented here.
+For the details on the mathematical formulation of the spatial compactness constraint in ILP, please see SI Appendix S2 and (Beyer et al. 2016).

 All analyses were conducted on a desktop computer with an Intel Core i7-7820X Processor and 128 GB RAM running Ubuntu 18.04 and R v 3.5.3.
 All data, scripts and full results are available online (https://osf.io/my8pc/) and will be archived in a persistent repository with a DOI pending acceptance of the manuscript.